stafF & Board

 Will directs the YPP’s day-to-day operations, manages the organization’s website and Twitter account, writes for the Blog, and hosts the Mafraj Radio podcast.
 He can be reached at picard[at]yemenpeaceproject[dot]org.

-Kate directs YPP’s policy and advocacy program to ensure US foreign policy in Yemen reflects the needs and interests of Yemenis and Yemeni Americans.
-She can be reached at kate[at]yemenpeaceproject[dot]org.
+Eric directs YPP's policy and advocacy program to ensure US foreign policy in Yemen complies with international law and reflects the needs and interests of Yemenis and Yemeni Americans.
+He can be reached at eric[at]yemenpeaceproject[dot]org.

 Ashley Blackwell received her B.A in Urban and Environmental Planning from the University of Virginia.
 She has dedicated her career to improving the quality of life of historically marginalized populations by creating more comprehensive support structures in communities.
 Her efforts in education, community, and economic development led her to receive the 2015 John T. Casteen Diversity Equity Inclusion Leadership Award and Class of 2015 Ripple Effect Award.
 In her role as Development Officer, she supports the Executive Director and board in developing and implementing an organizational development strategy to grow YPP's Yemeni Empowerment Fund and advocacy efforts to center Yemeni voices in policy-making processes.